thegetty/inventories-and-surveys/content/part-ii/chapter-8.md

     - 5.1 Context, Theme, and Property Type
     - 5.2 Eligibility Standards: 1 of 2
     - 5.3 Eligibility Standards: 2 of 2 (Integrity)

-APPENDICES:
+- APPENDICES
   - APPENDIX A: Criteria for Evaluation
       - A1: National Register of Historic Places (NR)
       - A2: California Register of Historical Resources (CR)
       - A3: City of Los Angeles Historic-Cultural Monument (HCM)
       - A4: Historic Preservation Overlay Zone (HPOZ)
   - APPENDIX B: Areas of Significance
   - APPENDIX C: CHR Status Codes
   - APPENDIX D: Historic Property Definitions
   - APPENDIX E: Additional Sources of Information

 {% endaccordion %}